abomaher/e-commerce-MERN/README.md

     npx tsc --init
     ```

-6. Open `tsconfig.json` after `compilerOptions` section add this two sections:
+6. Open `tsconfig.json` after `compilerOptions` option add this two options:

     ```js
     "include": ["src/**/*"], // all files to convert it form .ts to .js